joostvangils/BPMN_RPA/README.md

 3. The 'More loop items?'
 Task checks if the List in the variable '%test%' has any items left to loop.
 If so, then it returns True, otherwise it will return False.
 If it returns True, the 'Loopcounter' is raised by 1.
 The function is called within the WorkflowEngine class (no 'Module'or 'Class' specified).<br>
 <a href="url"><img src="https://raw.githubusercontent.com/joostvangils/BPMN_RPA/main/Images/Looptest_attributes.PNG" height="100" width="400" ></a>
 4. The Exclusive Gateway is deciding which Sequence Flow Arrow to follow.
 If the loop is still ongoing, the 'Loop List' Task will be called again and the next element in the list will be returned.

-You can store any type of information into a variable, like:
-* Texts
-* Numbers
-* Booleans
-* Lists
-* Class objects <br>
-etc. etc.

 ##### Retreiving information
 In order to retrieve a specific item of a list, you must use the following format (notation): %VariableName[ItemNumber]%.
 The “ItemNumber” should be 0 for the first item of the list, 1 for the second and so on.
 For example, if you have a list that is stored in the variable %MyList% and contains 10 items, you can retrieve the first item with: %MyList[0]% and the last item with %MyList[9]%.
 For data tables, you must use the following notation: %VariableName[RowNumber][ColumnNumber]%.